-Further, we are required to obtain approvals from local divisions of the People's Liberation Army Air Force, or PLAAF, for proposed flight routes in connection with our business.
-As the approvals from the PLAAF are usually granted on a one-off basis or are only valid for a limited period of time and the local divisions of PLAAF may exercise air traffic control under certain circumstances which may restrict us from operating our AAVs from time to time, we cannot assure you that we will be able to obtain such approval for each matter on which we will work on with our customers or partners in the future.
-If such approval is not granted in a timely manner, we, our customers or partners will not be able to fly the AAVs in the proposed flight routes.
+Further, the VIE and its subsidiaries are required to obtain approvals from local divisions of the People's Liberation Army Air Force, or PLAAF, for proposed flight routes in connection with our business.
+As the approvals from the PLAAF are usually granted on a one-off basis or are only valid for a limited period of time and the local divisions of PLAAF may exercise air traffic control under certain circumstances which may restrict us from operating our AAVs from time to time, we cannot assure you that the VIE and its subsidiaries will be able to obtain such approval for each matter on which we will work on with our customers or partners in the future.
+If such approval is not granted in a timely manner, we, the VIE and its subsidiaries, as well as our and their customers or partners will not be able to fly the AAVs in the proposed flight routes.